Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: Conclusions

 \section{Conclusions}

-In this paper, motivated by the min-max problems appeared in the areas of signal processing and wireless communications, we propose a relatively simple algorithm called HiBSA.
+In this paper, motivated by the min-max problems arising in the areas of signal processing and wireless communications, we propose an algorithm called HiBSA.
 By leveraging the (strong) concavity of the maximization problem, we conduct analysis on the convergence behavior of the proposed algorithm.
 Numerical results show the effectiveness of the proposed algorithms of solving the min-max problems in robust machine learning and wireless communications.
+There are many potential future research directions we plan to explore.
+For example, it will be interesting to develop algorithms for more challenging problems where the $y$ problem is also non-convex.
+Further, it will also be interesting to establish some lower complexity bounds for non-convex and/or non-concave min-max problems, which characterizes the {\it best} performance one can achieve when optimizing such a family of problems.